-The hierarchical relational database storage structure for North Carolina measurements are illustrated in figure 7.
+The hierarchical relational database storage structure for North Carolina measurements are illustrated in Figure 9.
 Since no changes were made to interpretation of the North Carolina DLR data during the 2012 update cycle, the data reported in these tables have not been changed.
-Only the table names have been changed and table fields are identical to those contained in SDR 26
+Only the table names have been changed.
+The table fields are identical to those contained in SDR 26.

-Figure 7.
+Figure 9.
+Schematic.
 Hierarchical relational database structure for North Carolina DLR measurements.